ian-espi/visual-studio-guis/README.md

 # visual-studio-guis
-These are programs I created using Visual Basic
+These are programs I created using Visual Basic.